Le Chiffre: 1967 film

-2006 film biography
+2006 film

 In the 2006 film adaptation of Casino Royale, Le Chiffre is portrayed by Danish actor Mads Mikkelsen.
 Believed by MI6 to be Albanian and officially stateless, Le Chiffre is a private banker who finances international terrorism.
 M (Judi Dench) implies that Le Chiffre conspired with al-Qaeda in orchestrating the September 11 attacks, or at least deliberately profiteered from the attacks by short selling large quantities of airline stocks beforehand.
 In the video game version of Quantum of Solace, it is said that his birth name is "Jean Duran", in the MI6 mission briefings.
 A mathematical genius and a chess prodigy, his abilities enable him to earn large sums of money on games of chance and probabilities, and he likes to show off by playing poker.
 He has haemolacria, which causes him to weep blood out of a damaged vessel in his left eye.
 As in Fleming's novel, he dresses in immaculate black suits and uses a Salbutamol inhaler, here plated with platinum.

 At the start of the movie, Le Chiffre is contacted by Mr. White (Jesper Christensen), a representative of an elite criminal organisation later revealed to be Quantum (and, later still, Spectre).
 White introduces Steven Obanno (Isaach de Bankolé), a leader of the Lord's Resistance Army in Uganda, to Le Chiffre, and arranges to launder several briefcases of money for Obanno.
 Le Chiffre invests the money along with his other creditors' funds into the aircraft manufacturer SkyFleet.
 Though SkyFleet's shares have been skyrocketing in wake of a new aircraft they are rolling out, Le Chiffre plans to short the company by purchasing put options, and ordering the destruction of the company's new prototype airliner, set to make its first flight out of Miami International Airport.
 James Bond (Daniel Craig) intervenes and foils the plan by killing Mollaka Danso (Sébastien Foucan), Le Chiffre's first contractor for the job, as well as Carlos Nikolic (Claudio Santamaria), the backup contractor Le Chiffre hires to take his place.

 The failure of his airline scheme causes Le Chiffre to lose over $100 million.
 He sets up and enters a high-stakes Texas hold 'em tournament at Casino Royale in Montenegro in an attempt to recoup his losses before his clients find out that their money has been misappropriated and seek revenge against him.
 Bond is sent to make sure that Le Chiffre does not win back the money, hoping to force him to turn to MI6 for asylum in exchange for information on his creditors and employers.
 An accountant from HM Treasury, Vesper Lynd (Eva Green), is sent to accompany Bond to make sure the money is used properly.